I AM

 My name is Simon Gonand

-I'm a Junior Gameplay and Tools Programmer.
+I'm a Junior Gameplay Programmer.
 Working on several Videogame related project reinforce my love for gaming and programming.
-I am currently looking for an opportunity to work as a Gameplay Programmer mainly on Systems and Gameplay AIs
+I am currently looking for an opportunity to work as a Gameplay Programmer.
+I love developing systems and working on Gameplay AIs.

 I'm aware that it can be not easy to work in this industry with the amount of work and pressure that can be important.
 Nevertheless I'm deeply motivated in order to fulfill my career objectives.